Writer. Editor. Producer. Professor. Storyteller & Strategist.

 Bio

-Angie Romero is a seasoned journalist and expert storyteller with nearly 20 years of experience in the media, tech, music, entertainment and lifestyle spaces.
-She has interviewed Jennifer Lopez, Lin-Manuel Miranda, Rihanna, Beyoncé, Marc Anthony, Salma Hayek, Cameron Diaz, Christina Aguilera, Shakira, Zoe Saldana, Jenni Rivera, Jessica Alba, Eva Mendes, Eva Longoria, Juanes, Dolores Huerta, and Gloria & Emilio Estefan, to name a few.
-Her work has been featured in Rolling Stone, Billboard, Variety, The Washington Post, ABC News, Latina, Marie Claire, Glamour, Univision, Miami New Times, USA Weekend, VIBE and Complex, among other media outlets.
-She has appeared on national English and Spanish media; been a guest lecturer at New York University, participated at major conferences as both a moderator and a panelist; and covered awards shows and festivals in the U.S. as well as abroad.
+Angie Romero is a content strategist and storyteller with over 20 years of experience.
+As a journalist, she has interviewed Bad Bunny, Jennifer Lopez, Rihanna, Beyonce, Shakira, and Lin-Manuel Miranda, to name a few.
+Her work has been featured in Prime Video, Amazon Music, Twitch, Apple Music, Spotify, VIBE, Latina, Complex, Telemundo, Univision, ABC News, Rolling Stone, Variety, Billboard, NPR, Marie Claire, Glamour, The Washington Post, among other English and Spanish-language media outlets.
+She has taught at New York University, participated in major conferences as both a moderator and a panelist, and covered awards shows and festivals in the U.S. as well as abroad.
+In 2023, she was among Billboard’s Women in Music honorees.

 Angie’s professional journey began in the world of music journalism at VIBE magazine as an assistant music editor under her mentor, Mimi Valdés.
 It was the mid-2000’s — a pivotal time for urban music culture.
-At VIBE, Angie got the chance to work with some of the best writers, editors, and photographers in the biz.
-She wrote reggaeton superstar Daddy Yankee’s first profile in an American magazine, and captured the birth of a musical movement which is now an undeniable global force.
-Wherever she’s worked since, she has documented Latin culture’s place in the mainstream, from “Conga” to “Livin’ la Vida Loca” to “Despacito” and beyond.
+At VIBE, Angie got the chance to work with some of the best talent in the business (writers, editors, photographers, stylists, designers).
+She wrote reggaeton superstar Daddy Yankee’s first profile in an American magazine and captured the birth of a musical movement which is now an undeniable global force.
+Wherever she’s worked, she has documented Latin culture’s unique place in the mainstream, from “Conga” to “Livin’ la Vida Loca” to “Despacito” and beyond.

 Prior to Spotify, Angie was a part of the extended Billboard family as a contributor, collaborating with veteran journalist Leila Cobo in building the ultimate digital destination for all things Latin music.